arp242/zli/README.markdown

 zli is a Go library for writing CLI programs.
-It includes flag parsing, color escape codes, and various helpful utility functions.
-There's a little example at [cmd/grep/main.go](cmd/grep/main.go), which should give a decent overview of how actual programs look like.
+It includes flag parsing, color escape codes, various helpful utility functions, and makes testing fairly easy.
+There's a little example at [cmd/grep](cmd/grep), which should give a decent overview of how actual programs look like.

 Import as `zgo.at/zli`; API docs: https://pkg.go.dev/zgo.at/zli